 It can take several appointments to complete a root canal treatment as some of the canal structures can be quite complex.
 We will advise as we progress through the treatment what to expect and of course if we think extraction is preferable we will discuss this with you.

-George Margaritas has gained an additional qualification in this field – a Diploma in Endodontics from the prestigious Queen Mary University, Royal London Hospital.
-We are fortunate, therefore, to be able to offer our patients endodntice equipment that you may not find in every dental practice and aids George to achieve predictable results.
+George Margaritis has gained an additional qualification in this field – a Diploma in Endodontics from the prestigious Queen Mary University, Royal London Hospital.
+We are fortunate, therefore, to be able to offer our patients endodontic equipment that you may not find in every dental practice that aids George to achieve predictable results.

 Once a tooth has successfully been root treated a permanent restoration is also required as a root treated tooth tends to be weaker.
 We would then place either an inlay, onlay or crown depending on how much of the tooth structure has been lost.